liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/02-installing-patches.markdown

 Before installing any patches, you must shut down your server.
 On Windows operating systems, files in use are locked by the OS, and can't be patched.
 On Unix-style systems, you can usually replace files that are running, but the old ones reside in memory.
-For these reasons, it is best to shut down @product@ before installing patches.
+For these reasons, it is best to shut down @sharepoint@ before installing patches.

 Liferay distributes all patches (fix packs and hotfixes) as ZIP files.
 When you